 All school staff will attend at least three professional development opportunities focused on providing authentic feedback to all students related to academic achievement.
 (Embedded PD)

-Teachers in grade(s) _________ and administrators will participate in cross-school professional learning in order to improve their ability to provide intentional feedback.
+Teachers in grade(s __3, curriculum specialists, specila educators, _______ and administrators will participate in cross-school professional learning in order to improve their ability to provide intentional feedback.
 Additional staff will be trained in these expectations at the school level.
 This training will be coordinated and conducted by the school leadership teams.
 (Embedded PD)

 Ensure a positive school climate